 Denmark has no natural caves, just maybe some small sea caves.
-The reason is very easy: the country is rather flat, not much above sea level, and so there is no posibility for the formation of karst areas.
-The rocks are several jurassic, cretacious, and triassic sediments, among them limestone and chalk.
+The reason is very easy: the country is rather flat, not much above sea level, and so there is no possibility for the formation of karst areas.
+The rocks are several Jurassic, Cretaceous, and Triassic sediments, among them limestone and chalk.

-The subterranean sights on this pages are artifcial.
-The cretacious chalk was mined for many reasons.
+The subterranean sights on this pages are artificial.
+The Cretaceous chalk was mined for many reasons.
 The main reason was the production of lime, a major ingredient of cement and concrete.